 - What added value does a PMO provide?
 The PMO benefits

 - What constitutes a good PMO?

-Let us begin with the definition and the distinction from the Project Office etc. After all, there is a lot of confusion about these.Read article in German
+Let us begin with the definition and the distinction from the Project Office etc. After all, this is where confusion still exists.

 A PMO is a centralized, permanent organizational unit that is responsible for handling multiple projects (multi-project management) for an entire company or department within the company.
-Its responsibilities may include, for example, training, project services, methodology, processes, and PM tools.
-It may also have strategic duties, such as providing assistance in project portfolio management.
+PMO functions may include, for example, training, project services, methodology, processes, and PM tools.
+A PMO may also have strategic duties, such as providing assistance in project portfolio management.